igear/Policy/igear_tech_policy.md

 ##New Projects
 ###Project name
-All projects will recieve a consise, distinct, typable and memorable project name that consists of a single word.
+All projects will recieve a concise, distinct, typable and memorable project name that consists of a single word.

 > N.B.
 The project name is never the the client name!